 Railroad: Wisconsin Central, Limited (new)

-The Wisconsin Central railroad (new) was organized in 1987 and acquired property owned and operated by the Soo Line Railroad.
+The Wisconsin Central railroad (new) was a regional railroad organized in 1987 and acquired the former Soo Line main track from Wisconsin to Sault Ste.
+Marie, and the former DSS&A line between Trout Lake and Houghton via Marquette.
 In 1997, it also purchased operations of the C&NW lines in Michigan from the Union Pacific.
 In 1997, the WC was sold to the Union Pacific railway and the Michigan operations were spun off to the Canadian National railway.

 Soo Line Railroad → Wisconsin Central (new) → Union Pacific Railroad